various UI failures when running under Wayland

 One question is what is the oldest version of GTK which needs to be supported?
 If pre-3.4, then I'd need to guard some scrolling code in ifdef's.
 GtkPopover has been around since 3.12, with the ability to suppress transitions appearing in 3.16.
 It's easy to guard the transition-disabling code in ifdefs, but an extra wrinkle if pre-3.12 GTK needs support.

-#8 Updated by Roman Lebedev over 2 years ago
+#8 Updated by Roman Lebedev about 3 years ago

 Dan Torop wrote: